sakshamsharma/acehack/projects/hop.md

 ========================

 # Introduction
+A friend once told me that his university has an HTTP(S)-only proxy, and thus he is unable to SSH to hosts outside.
+5 hours of intensive coding later using code borrowed from my course assignment, here's **HOP**.

 **HOP** is a tool meant to tunnel any sort of traffic over a standard HTTP channel.

 Useful for scenarios where there's a proxy filtering all traffic except standard HTTP(S) traffic.